 What about women?
 Can’t they strive for such qualities also?
-Well sure, of course they can—if they can.
+Of course they can—if they can.
 It is with the above point and a vast history of patriarchy that many women are suspicious of men’s motives when they speak of masculinity today.
 But masculinity is not a threat for those in genuine pursuit of equal opportunity.
 On the contrary—masculinity by definition has to ally with those who value talent, effort and achievement over arbitrary arrangements.
 Equal opportunity ensures that the best characters are selected for the challenges that we face in society—and it is here, that a true harmony between masculine and feminine values can be found.
 However, I believe masculinity could never find peace within a system supporting opportunity of outcome.
 For any system that demands its followers to disregard true value and capability over arbitrary notions of governance, would surely need to be tyrannical to ensure its functioning.

 But to any woman who is reading this piece, still curious and unsure about these points—I would simply ask you to pay careful attention to the following stats: